 We implement innovative, effective programs that offer teaching, training and continuing education to local health care workers in resource-scarce countries.
-We focus on meeting the needs of the host country and institution, and creating programs that are sustainable and build local capacity.
+We focus on meeting the needs of our partners and creating programs that build local capacity.

 HVO fosters equitable partnerships to deliver education and training to the global health workforce.
 We know that well-trained, skilled and motivated health care providers are key to addressing global health challenges and achieving health for all.